PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/tekton-getting-started-fundamental-concepts/index.md

   steps:
     - name: hello-one
       image: ubuntu
-      script: |
+      command:
-        set -e
+        - /bin/bash
-        echo "Hello World from step one!"
+      args: ['-c', 'echo from step one']
     - name: hello-two
       image: ubuntu
-      script: |
+      command:
-        set -e
+        - /bin/bash
-        echo "Hello World from step two!"
+      args: ['-c', 'echo from step two']
 ```

 ### Pipeline

 A Pipeline defines a workflow composed of a set of tasks to be executed in a specific order.
 A pipeline consists of one or more tasks, each of which may include several steps.
-The pipeline is composed of tasks that define the various parts of the workflow ( e.g build, test, manage artifact etc.) and these tasks are executed either sequentially, concurrently or as a directed acyclic graph.
+The pipeline is composed of tasks that define the various parts of the workflow ( e.g. build, test, manage artifact etc.) and these tasks are executed either sequentially, concurrently or as a directed acyclic graph.
 Some tasks may declare other tasks as dependencies and need to be run after the dependent task is complete.
 These tasks are run sequentially.
 Some tasks may not have any dependencies and are run concurrently.
 Pipelines are stateless, reusable, and parameterized.
 Tekton creates several pods based on the task and ensures all pods execute successfully.
 Pipelines can execute tasks on different Kubernetes nodes.

 A sample pipeline is defined below.
 This pipeline has two tasks which are referenced by ``tasks.taskref.name``.
 This pipeline executes the tasks.